Assault Charges in Western Australia

-Definition of Assault
+Definition of assault

-For cases heard in the District Court, the offence carries a maximum penalty of 5 years imprisonment; however, this may increase to 7 years imprisonment if the offence occurs in circumstances of aggravation.
-For cases heard in the Magistrates’ Court, the maximum penalty is 2 years imprisonment and a fine of $24,000, or, if the offence occurred in circumstances of aggravation, 3 years imprisonment and a fine of $36,000.
+For cases heard in the District Court, the offence carries a maximum penalty of five years imprisonment; however, this may increase to seven years imprisonment if the offence occurs under circumstances of aggravation.
+For cases heard in the Magistrates Court, the maximum penalty is two years imprisonment and a fine of $24,000, or, if the offence occurred in circumstances of aggravation, three years imprisonment and a fine of $36,000.

-The Criminal Code in Western Australia defines grievous bodily harm is a very serious offence, carrying a maximum penalty of 10 years imprisonment, and is dealt with by the District Court.
-However, the penalty will be raised to a maximum of 14 years imprisonment if the grievous bodily harm is committed whilst stealing a car, where the victim is working in a particular job role, such as an ambulance officer, health care worker, or court officer, or where the offence occurs in circumstances of aggravation.
+Causing grievous bodily harm is a very serious offence, carrying a maximum penalty of 10 years imprisonment, and is dealt with by the District Court.
+The penalty is raised to a maximum of 14 years imprisonment if the offence is committed whilst stealing a car, where the victim is working in a particular job role, such as an ambulance officer, health care worker, or court officer, or where the offence occurs under other circumstances of aggravation.

-This type of offence may be dealt with by either the Magistrates’ Court or the District Court.
-If the case is heard by the District Court, the maximum penalty for this type of offence is 5 years imprisonment.
-However, this sentence may be raised to 7 years imprisonment if the offender is armed with a weapon, is in the company of one or more persons, causes any person harm, threatens to kill the victim, or does anything which is likely to degrade or humiliate the victim.
-If the case is heard in the Magistrates’ Court, the maximum penalty is 2 years imprisonment and a fine of $24,000.
+This type of offence may be dealt with by either the Magistrates Court or the District Court.
+If the case is heard by the District Court, the maximum penalty is five years imprisonment.
+This maximum is raised to seven years imprisonment if the offender is armed with a weapon, is in the company of one or more persons, causes any person harm, threatens to kill the victim, or does anything which is likely to degrade or humiliate the victim.

 Possible defences to assault charges in Western Australia